kxdang/kiendang.me/content/blog/060-propofol/index.md

 ##<center>My final thoughts

 I thought it was really interesting to not remember what happened while I was induced with propofol.
 It's a very strange feeling to know that your brain completely forgot any type of pain you felt during a specific time.
-Medicine has come a long way and I feel very comforted know that drugs are
+Medicine has come a long way and I feel very comforted know that drugs are well received.